Fluorenone

-Fluorenone is an aromatic organic compound with the chemical formula C13H8O.
-It is bright fluorescent yellow in color and is a solid at room temperature.
+Fluorenone is an organic compound with the chemical formula (C6H4)2CO, a ketone with fluorene moiety.
+It is bright fluorescent yellow solid.

-It can be synthesised from fluorene with the addition of glacial acetic acid and sodium hypochlorite solution, undergoing an oxidation reaction.
+Synthesis and reactions

+It is synthesised by aerobic oxidation of fluorene:

+Fluorenone sustains up to four nitro groups giving 2,4,5,7-tetranitrofluorenone.

+Applications

 Several substituted fluorenones are biologically active as antibiotic, anticancer, antiviral, or neuromodulatory compounds.

 Some substituted azafluorenones are biologically active, such as the naturally occurring antimicrobial compound onychine (1-methyl-4-azafluorenone).
 The compound 1,8-diazafluoren-9-one is used for fingerprint detection.